biocatiit/website/content/scihi/2004_myosin.rst

         manner through a force feedback control.
 During the filament sliding that follows this step, the two interference peaks into which the M3 x-ray reflection is split change their relative intensities.
-First R, the ratio of the high-angle peak over the lowangle peak, decreases; then R increases as the myosin heads detach and return to their original axial position.
+First R, the ratio of the high-angle peak over the low angle peak, decreases; then R increases as the myosin heads detach and return to their original axial position.